-If you have control of the light in photography, you make a correct measurement and exposure.
+If you have control of the light in photography, you make the correct measurement and exposure.
 You will become a subject matter expert.
 If you do not handle these parameters, the image quality will be affected, no matter what techniques or tricks you use.

 The current DSLR cameras have a measurement system built into the same device.
 This system is called metering mode, exposure measurement, or metering.
 If you learn to handle the metering and know each of these modes, you can easily control the exposure.

 When you start in this world of photography, perhaps one of the first setbacks is to take images that are too dark or too light.
 Knowing in detail the measurement modes, you will find the solution to this problem.

 Metering with a DSLR

 Before investigating a little more in-depth in this subject, you have to know what the measurement is.
 This is just how the camera determines the shutter speed and the appropriate apertures, according to the chosen ISO and the amount of light entering the camera.

 The exhibition and composition are vital aspects that you should take when it comes to taking a picture.
-To obtain proper exposure, it is necessary to have an adequate aperture of the diaphragm, ISO sensitivity, and shutter speed.
+To obtain a proper exposure, it is necessary to have an adequate aperture of the diaphragm, ISO sensitivity, and shutter speed.

 The brightness of the scene to capture or measure light is another aspect to consider when looking for a good exposure.
-This aspect becomes crucial, especially when you have a high contrast.
+This aspect becomes crucial, especially when you have high contrast.